Work in prison

 Under a part-time contract, the minimum duration of work is of 10 hours a week.

-There must be adequate time for rest, meals, walking, and educational and recreational activities.
+Provision must be made for time for rest, meals, walking, educational and leisure activities.

-Any hour of work beyond the period stipulated in the part-time prison employment contract shall be overtime.
+Any hour of work beyond the period provided for in the part-time prison employment contract shall be extra time.

 The number of overtime hours worked in a week or month must not exceed half of the working time weekly or monthly stipulated in the contract.

-The completion of an overtime entitles to an increase in remuneration.
+The completion of an additional hour entitles to an increase in remuneration.

 FYI

-If this time limit is not respected, the incarcerated person may refuse to work the overtime or overtime that has been requested of him to perform.
+If this time limit is not respected, the incarcerated person may refuse to work the overtime or overtime requested of him to complete.

 She cannot be subject to disciplinary action.
 His contract cannot be broken for this reason.